 Growing up between Uganda, India, and the Netherlands, Manan Gadhia (23) became familiar with the feeling of moving between worlds.
-Born into an Indian family, he spent the first fifteen years of his life in Uganda before moving to India for five years and eventually settling in Rotterdam.
-That multicultural journey now sits at the heart of his graduation project.
+Born into an Indian family, they spent the first fifteen years of their life in Uganda before moving to India for five years and eventually settling in Rotterdam.
+That multicultural journey now sits at the heart of their graduation project.

-"It's quite personal," he says.
+"It's quite personal," they say.
 "A lot of it comes from questions around fitting in, conforming, queerness, and trying to understand how to relate to people.
 Why do we become who we are?
 Why do we sometimes feel like we have to become something else?"

-Those questions have led him to create a graduation project that explores the relationship between people's internal and external selves.
-Through installation, sculpture, and participation, he wants visitors to reflect on their own identities and the ways they present themselves to the world.
-"My goal is for people to question their identity in some way," he explains.
-"Toengage in a moment of self-inquiry."
+Those questions have led them to create a graduation project that explores the relationship between people's internal and external selves.
+Through installation, sculpture, and participation, they want visitorsto reflect on their own identities and the ways they present themselves to the world.
+"My goal is for people to question their identity in some way," they explain.
+"To engage in a moment of self-inquiry."

 Building an External Self